avaneev/biteopt/README.md

 adjust objective function value: cost+=(c1<=0?0:100000+c1*9999), with 100000 penalty base and 9999 constraint scale chosen to assure no interaction with the expected "normal" objective function values while providing a useful gradient.
-Note that if the solution's value is equal or higher than the penalty base it means either a feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
+Note that if the solution's value is equal to or higher than the penalty base it means either a feasible solution was not found or the chosen constraint scale does not generate a useful gradient.
 See constr.cpp for an example of constraint programming. constr2.cpp is an example of non-linear constraint